Xayah-Hina/Xayah-Hina/README.md

 ### Hey, there 👋

+- " Graphics is awesome. "
-- " Every graphics programmer should have a pet ray-tracer. "
+- " Physics is the key. "